getsentry/sentry-sdk-browser-extension/README.md

 - Inject the Replay SDK if it is not yet installed.
 - Update the config of the SDK.
 - Use Spotlight directly in the browser to see events and traces sent to Sentry.

+## Development

+Bundles have to be downloaded & commited.
+You can run `yarn update-bundles` to fetch any new CDN bundles.
+Then, you need to release the extension.